White glaze wire pattern incense burner Yu Okada

 Rainy Season "Rain Sound Tea Ceremony"

-Autumnal Equinox "Sunset Incense"
+Autumnal Equinox "Sunset Fragrance"

-Winter Solstice "Snow Viewing Ceremony"
+Winter Solstice "Snow Viewing Fragrance Ceremony"

-— Lines mark time, fragrance melts time.
+— Lines mark time, and incense melts time.

 Share